 Let’s start with my first ever test shoot.
 In my corporate life I’d designed and managed multiple big budget content capture sessions throughout Europe so when it came to directing my own shoot, I threw everything at it.
 I wanted to make sure I learned as much as possible from it so I made sure we shot at 6 public locations in my hometown at the busiest times of day.
 Whilst this sounds a bit crazy, the logic was to teach myself how to get comfortable with being uncomfortable, the scariest thing about shooting in public isn’t the strangers, it’s the people you know, and taking this kind of “leap of faith” in front of people I knew, was one of the scariest and most rewarding things I could have done at this stage, it built my confidence and made me want to work harder to improve.

-Another favourite was my first major brand shoot with Jack & Jones over in Denmark, it’s one of my favourites because it was really relaxed and really creative, we spent the day making each other laugh, talking about soccer & playing around on set to create shots that the client loved.
+Another favorite was my first major brand shoot with Jack & Jones over in Denmark, it’s one of my favorites because it was really relaxed and really creative, we spent the day making each other laugh, talking about soccer & playing around on set to create shots that the client loved.

 Brands so far are ASOS, Burton, Jack & Jones, & Aldi.